swetangacharya/DataScience/README.md

+This page contains all information that will help you to get the basic knowledge about AI and ML.

 **LU Decoposition**

 It is a matrix factorization method where it factors a square matrix into Lower and Upper triangular matrix L and U  such that A=L U